tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/create-index.md

 # Create Index (Azure Cognitive Search REST API)
   An [index](https://docs.microsoft.com/azure/search/search-what-is-an-index) is the primary means of organizing and searching documents in Azure Cognitive Search, similar to how a table organizes records in a database.
 Each index has a collection of documents that all conform to the index schema (field names, data types, and attributes), but indexes also specify additional constructs (suggesters, scoring profiles, and CORS configuration) that define other search behaviors.

- You can create a new index within an Azure Cognitive Search service using an HTTP POST or PUT request.
-The body of the request is a JSON schema that specifies the index and configuration information.
+You can use either POST or PUT on the request.
+For either one, the JSON document in the request body provides the object definition.

 ```
 POST https://[servicename].search.windows.net/indexes?api-version=[api-version]